|

 My gynecologist and mom's oncologist recommend coconut oil as a lubricant, as long as you're not using latex condoms.
 My GP says any natural oil is fine if you're not using latex or non-silicone toys.
 Sweet almond oil keeps a liquid consistency, has almost no smell, and doesn't look like anything but a natural moisturizer when sitting on your nightstand.

-Some articles have clickbait titles stating coconut and other natural oils are dangerous as lube.
-Still, even reading the articles you see the fear is unsubstantiated and just an opportunity for affiliate links.
+Some articles have clickbait titles stating that coconut and other natural oils are dangerous as lube.
+Still, even reading the articles, you see that the fear is unsubstantiated and just an opportunity for affiliate links.

 The back of a bottle of product from Stripes with very faint pink on an ivory background